pivotal/blog/content/post/grootfs-to-pws.md

 We also drew on our experience in the first rollout to expand our Datadog dashboard to be more comprehensive.
 We added health metrics and error metrics, and updated the visualization for performance metrics to resolve an issue where Datadog was over-smoothing spikes.

 ## Second Rollout
-{{< responsive-figure src="/images/grootfs-to-pws/pws-v2-dashboard.png" class="center large" caption="The second iteration of our dashboard, with metrics representing latency, traffic, errors, and saturation - Google's \"four golden signals\".">}}
+{{< responsive-figure src="/images/grootfs-to-pws/pws-v2-dashboard.png" class="center small" caption="The second iteration of our dashboard, with metrics representing latency, traffic, errors, and saturation - Google's \"four golden signals\".">}}

 Our expanded Datadog dashboard was useful right away, since we could see side-by-side performance of GrootFS cells vs. shed cells.
 This immediately allowed us to identify an issue where GrootFS cells were becoming unhealthy.
 The issue turned out to be caused by a misconfigured property, which we identified and fixed.
 Our improved performance metric visualization in Datadog made it easier to detect spikes in container creation time, and made us more confident about expanding our rollout after the initial validation.